-The nostalgia factor does not really apply to gold given the fact that circulation for these coins ended in the early 1930’s.
-There are certainly some collectors who can remember being given an Indian Head quarter eagle for the holidays by their grandparents or aunt and uncle.
+The nostalgia factor does not really apply to gold given the fact that circulation for these coins ended in the early 1930s.
+There are certainly some collectors who can remember being given an Indian Head quarter eagle for the holidays by their grandparents or aunts and uncles.
 But I’m willing to bet that the majority of gold coin collectors are not working on a set of Charlotte half eagles because it rekindles pleasant childhood memories.

 The word “promotion” gets a bad rap in numismatics.
 Yes, there are naughty promotions where worthless modern trinkets get hyped and sold to unsuspecting people for multiples of their true value.
 But in the better sense of the word, coin promotions can turn formerly unpopular series–like Type One Liberty Head double eagles–into popular ones.
 The key to a coin promotion is that it has to be sustained and it needs more market participants than the first wave to regenerate its initial success(es).

-I mentioned the Type One double eagles series in the last paragraph.
-One of the most brilliant coin promotions of all time was the S.S.
-Central America..
-The marketing group that owned the coins not only was able to sell them, they were able to generate enough new interest in this denomination that it impacted all Type Ones, not just the few dates that were included in the hoard.
+I mentioned the Type One double eagle series in the last paragraph.
+One of the most brilliant coin promotions of all time was the SS Central America.
+The marketing group that owned the coins not only was able to sell them but was also able to generate enough new interest in this denomination that it impacted all Type Ones, not just the few dates that were included in the hoard.

 There is an element of geography with certain types of coins that makes them popular.
-Dahlonega gold coinage has a large following in the Atlanta and North Georgia area due to having been produced in this part of the country.
-This isn’t to say that a collector from New York City might not become a major collector of Dahlonega gold but the majority of interest in these coins tends to be in the south.
+Dahlonega gold coinage has a large following in the Atlanta and northern Georgia area due to having been produced in this part of the country.
+This isn’t to say that a collector from New York City might not become a major collector of Dahlonega gold, but the majority of interest in these coins tends to be in the South.